nikhil1198/Mino-The-Friendly-Pet-Reaction-Bot/README.md

 # Usage:

 First of all you need a Watson Developer Cloud account and key to access the Alchemy API that provides us with the emotional response for any kind of sentences.
+The <b>testAL.py</b> file is the python script which is used to send sentences to the Alchemy API online and get values of 5 types of emotions : Happy, Sad, Angry, Fear and Disgust.
+The maximum value amongst these values is considered as the emotion of the sentence.